The Writers-in-Residence program was the first program instituted at the Weymouth Center.

 For each writer, we provide a room with a desk, bed, reading chair, bed sheets, pillowcase, blankets and a pillow.
 Food and beverages, toiletries, towels/facecloths and travel expenses are the participant’s responsibility.
 The writers’ area of the house has a full kitchen; three baths; a sitting room; covered veranda; and four bedrooms.
-In order to preserve the peace and solitude in the writers’ section, we’ve limited wifi access to the North Carolina Literary Hall of Fame study.
+In order to preserve the peace and solitude in the writers’ section, please use earphones when using any audio playback features on your devices, and keep phone conversations at low volume.

 The Boyd House at Weymouth is a 9,000 s.f.
 Georgian mansion set on 26 acres.
 Though there is no charge for the residencies, we do ask for donations so that we may keep the house and grounds in good repair and available for our writers for years to come.
 Suggested minimum donation: $250/week.

 “Our shoes clamor in empty chambers,